ewintr/ewintr.nl/content/movies/2023/la-mujer-murcielago.md

 extra.movie.rating = 3
 +++

-The suspension is as bad as on the 60's cars featured and the strategy to capture the viewers attention is a clear as the underwater scenes.
-Wonderful scenery.<!-- more -->
+The suspension is as bad as on the 60's cars featured and the strategy to capture the viewers attention is a clear as the underwater scenes.<!-- more -->